 BECC Grand Challenges

 Grand Challenges are issues where gaps in scientific understanding constrain the ability to make informed decisions on issues of pressing concern for the well-being of people and the environment, in a world affected by continued global change.
-BECC focuses on three Grand Challenges connected to effects of anthropogenic emissions, climate change and land-use on ecosystems and biodiversity.

 BECC revolves around three Grand Challenges that must be tackled to find solutions to the combined consequences of anthropogenic emissions, land-use and climate change on biodiversity and ecosystem services.
 Our researchers develop and bridge together theories and methods from different disciplines - biology, economics, environmental science, geology, political science, and physical geography.
 The Grand Challenges are: